All Episodes

 What I do know is two American citizens associated with the presidential campaign were spied on by our FBI.

-And the one we're talking about the dossier was the basis to go get that warrant to spy on Carter Page.
+And the one we're talking about, the dossier was the basis to go get that warrant to spy on Carter Page.

-And Horowitz yesterday, as I look at all of this, seemingly agrees that Comey tried to deceive President elect Trump during the now infamous 2017 meeting at Trump Tower when he was president-elect by saying the dossier was salacious but unverified, the opposite of what he said in October of 2016, and then when he renewed the FISA application and signed three of the four.
+And Horowitz yesterday, as I look at all of this, seemingly agrees that Comey tried to deceive President-elect Trump during the now infamous 2017 meeting at Trump Tower when he was president-elect by saying the dossier was salacious but unverified, the opposite of what he said in October of 2016.

-So they go up there to that meeting and they're trying to set up the president, get information from the president about investigation while they're telling the president you're not under investigation.
+So they go up there to that meeting and they're trying to set up the president, get information from the president about an investigation while they're telling the president you're not under investigation.

-That's from our that's from the head of the FBI.
+That's from the head of the FBI.

 No wonder Jim Comey did a referral on this guy.

-The test he signed a warrant that said it was verified.
+He signed a warrant that said it was verified.

 Then he talks to Trump and says it's unverified.